Why Ledgerium exists

 Every step, every instruction, every metric traces back to an observed event.
 No AI rewrites.
 No made-up content.
 No hallucination.

-Determinism over magic
+Reproducibility over magic

 Capture before automation